cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Some objects may be saved with key, which contains a Protobuf message type.
 Such keys are long.
 We could save a lot of space if we can map Protobuf message types in varints.

 TODO: finalize this or move to another ADR.

+## Migration

+Using the new store will require a migration.
+2 Migrations are proposed:
+1. Genesis export -- it will reset the blockchain history.
+2. In place migration: we can reuse `UpgradeKeeper.SetUpgradeHandler` to provide the migration logic:

+    ```go
+app.UpgradeKeeper.SetUpgradeHandler("adr-40", func(ctx sdk.Context, plan upgradetypes.Plan, vm module.VersionMap) (module.VersionMap, error) {

+    storev2.Migrate(iavlstore, )

+    // RunMigrations returns the VersionMap
+    // with the updated module ConsensusVersions
+    return app.mm.RunMigrations(ctx, vm)
+})
+    ```

+    The `Migrate` function will read all entries from the save them to the AD-40 combined KV store.
+Cash layer should not be used and the operation must finish with a single Commit call.

 ## Consequences